Mermaid-Chart/idea-mermaid-chart-plugin/README.md

 ## Requirements

 The Mermaid Chart extension for IntelliJ IDEA seamlessly integrates with the Mermaid Chart service, requiring an account to use.
 Choose between the free tier (limited to 5 diagrams) or the pro tier (unlimited diagrams).
 Collaborate by setting up teams and sharing diagrams within your development organisation.
 Simplify diagram management and enhance your workflow with Mermaid Chart for IntelliJ IDEA.

+## Build Process

+1. Import project to IntelliJ IDEA
+2. Run "Execute Gradle Task" (you can find it by pressing Shift+Shift or in Gradle tab to the right of editor)
+3. Run "gradle buildPlugin"
+4. Then the plugin .zip can be found in $PROJECT_FOLDER/build/distribution folder